top of page

 • 3 min read

 Artificial intelligence offers speed and convenience not often associated with writing, but it comes at a cost.
-AI often makes mistakes that confuses readers or changes the meaning of a text.
-Common and proper noun errors occur because AI systems rely on patterns and probabilities instead of true understanding of language context.
+AI often makes mistakes that confuse readers or change the meaning of a text.
+Common and proper noun errors occur because AI systems rely on patterns and probabilities instead of a true understanding of language context.

 AI editing tools analyze text based on algorithms trained on large datasets.
 While this allows them to recognize many language patterns, they lack deep contextual understanding.
 This limitation causes AI to misinterpret whether a noun should be capitalized as a proper noun or remain lowercase as a common noun.